 Tip #3 - How do you get started?

 To start a ghostwriting business you will need a website.
-You can use a site build it service (which will ensure that customers can find you) or hire someone to build it for you.
+You can use a Solo Build It service (which will ensure that customers can find you) or hire someone to build it for you.
 Your website needs to clearly define your services available, your rates, etc. The next step is to find some clients.

 Take a little time to research your competition and find ways to stand out above them.
 Don’t expect to have a website up and running one day and the next to be swamped with work, that’s not reality!
 There is a big demand for skilled ghost writers among the internet marketing community, but it will take time for you to establish relationships and trust with people.